jayztea/localmtgleague/README.md

 **Upcoming in prioritized order:*

-- Feature: Global Navigation & Hamburger menu
-  - When user navigates back from page it takes them to the page they were previously on.
-Currently not working for back when selecting player match from dashboard page
 - Feature: Submit feedback form
 - Feature: Add ability to have backgrounds & partner commanders
 - Feature: Add in season feature for league, default all existing matches in a league to S1